cdoras/CAS-OH/README.md

 # CAS-OH

-How to use this public glossary?
+How to use this glossary?

 - Non-logged-in users with the link:
     - Can read the definition of a term > Click on the term: you can read the definition.